The Share Capital of a PLC in Singapore

 The paid-up capital of a private limited company in Singapore is the initial value submitted for the formation of the company.
 This is the amount invested by the shareholders in exchange for shares in the company.
 The laws in Singapore allow the company to issue shares even when the share capital is not fully paid up.
 This means that the capital can be divided into paid-up capital and unpaid capital.

 Investors who are considering setting up a company in Singapore, should know that most companies in Singapore are incorporated with a paid-up capital.
 Only in some cases, for small companies, for example, the share capital will remain partly unpaid.
+In case you need more information about the Singapore paid up capital, do not hesitate to get in touch with our team of incorporation agents.

 What are the types of shares for a Pte Ltd in Singapore?